DigitalOcean, Floating IP and VoIP

 nat=force_rport,comedia

-Calls also working
+Calls are also working as expected:

-Docker setup
+Docker Setup

 docker run -ti --rm \